UMD-INST377/Group-Project-Base/README.md

 ### Bulma

-We used Bulma, a CSS framework for styling our HTML in an easy manner.
+We used Bulma, which is a CSS framework that allows users to style their HTML easily and nicely.
 You can find the instructions on how to install Bulma here: *https://bulma.io/documentation/overview/start/*.

 The simplest way to do this is by using npm to install it.
 Open a new terminal and enter *“npm install bulma”*.